Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 ~\cite{song2020generate} argued that traditional persona-based systems were one-stage systems and the responses they generated still contain many persona inconsistent words.
 To tackle this issue, they proposed a three-stage architecture to ensure persona consistency.
-A generate-delete-rewrite mechanism was implemented to remove the unacceptable words generated in prototype responses and rewrite them. \cite{wang2019persuasion} annotated a persona dataset that contained the labels about each participant's backgrounds.
-The dataset consisted of dialogues persuading people for good behaviors and they further analyzed the persuasion strategies of different personas.
+A generate-delete-rewrite mechanism was implemented to remove the unacceptable words generated in prototype responses and rewrite them.